 - Account fees.
 Pay no application fee, no monthly account service fees or electronic transfer fees.

 - Account access.
 The Macquarie Savings Account must be linked to a Macquarie Bank transaction account.
 To withdraw money from the Macquarie Saving Account you must transfer the funds to the Macquarie transaction account first.
 Cash and cheque deposits can be made at selected Macquarie Bank branches.

 - Direct credit.
 Get your employer or creditors to transfer money directly into the Macquarie Savings Account using the direct credit facility.

 - Internet banking.
 Register for online banking so you can make instant transfers between your Macquarie Savings Account and linked transaction account 24/7.
 The transaction limit up to balance of your Macquarie Bank transaction account.
 You can also view your Macquarie Savings Account statements online.

 - Mobile banking.
 Macquarie Bank’s iOS and Android mobile banking application lets you manage your finances on your smartphone or tablet device.
 View your account balance, make payments to and from your transaction account from your Savings Account and check your statements using Macquarie mobile banking.

 - Statements.
 Electronic statements are issued every 6 months and can be accessed through the Macquarie Bank online banking facility.
 No paper statements are issued.

 - Joint account.
 You can apply for this savings account in your own name or jointly with another person.
 This account is not available for business customers.

-- Welcome bonus interest rate
+- Competitive welcome bonus interest rate

 - No monthly account keeping fee